cnpryer/huak/docs/architecture.md

 This document is constantly changing while Huak is fresh.

 As I become more comfortable with Rust and knowledgeable of the packaging domain, I'll flesh out the general design for Huak more concretely.
-Until then I want to leave its design open to influence.
+Until then, I want to leave its design open to influence.

 - [Design](#design)
   - [Project Workflows](#linear-project-workflows)